 A Swimmer’s cut will provide you agility by sacrificing a little bit of protection whereas a shooter’s cut will limit your flexibility, but provide better protection.

-There are also a number of facts you need to consider before selecting the best type of body armor for you.
+There are also a number of facts you need to consider when thinking ab out shooters cut vs swimmers cut.

 swimmers cut vs shooters cut - Which one to choose